Socovesa: Financial Losses, Debt, and Real Estate Challenges in 2023

 The story continues below

-More about Business
+More regarding Business

 Operating cash flow (Ebitda) grew 30.1% year-on-year to $14,634 million (US$16 million), as a result of the higher gross profit of the period (which rose 10.8%) and the higher financial expenses discharged that offset the increase of administration expenses.
 The Ebitda/Revenue ratio (Ebitda margin) increased by 0.9 percentage points to 8.7%.

 Total gross margin (gross profit as a percentage of sales) decreased 1.3 percentage points to 23.9%.
 In its analysis by subsidiary, it said that the construction company Socovesa, known especially for its houses for the middle class and with subsidies, registered a margin of 21.5%, 1.8 points less than in the January-September 2022 period, due “both due to the lower deed of the period, which generates a greater impact on post-sale costs, and a different billing mix, with a greater participation of subsidy projects that have lower margins than a private project.”
 For its part, the Almagro unit, known for its residential buildings, increased its gross margin by 1.6 percentage points, returning to its historical margins, mainly due to higher deeds in the period.
-And Pilares, the middle-class buildings unit, recorded a margin of 15% in the period (after a negative margin of -18.8% as of September of last year), thanks to higher billed revenues.
+And Pilares, the middle-class buildings unit, recorded a margin of 15% in the period (following a negative margin of -18.8% as of September of last year), thanks to higher billed revenues.

 Losses, financial debts of US$ 780 million and two lines of credit: the complex moment of the Socovesa group

-In order to strengthen its liquidity, the company has two parallel loans for 1 million UF each (about US$45 million each) with BancoEstado and BCI on the one hand, and with an investment fund related to LarrainVial on the other.
+In order to strengthen its liquidity, the company has two parallel loans for 1 million UF each (regarding US$45 million each) with BancoEstado and BCI on the one hand, and with an investment fund related to LarrainVial on the other.
 In its report as of June, Socovesa reported that it had obtained these two new financings, which allowed it to “ensure the availability of funds to continue with its investment plan,” it reported then.
 So, none of those lines had been busy.
 In the third quarter he already did it.
-Socovesa reported this morning that as of September 30 it had raised 340 thousand UF of the first financing (about US$15 million) and 329 thousand UF of the one operated by Larrain Cial.
+Socovesa reported this morning that as of September 30 it had raised 340 thousand UF of the first financing (regarding US$15 million) and 329 thousand UF of the one operated by Larrain Cial.

 “The company has maintained its focus on financial risk management, with the updated objective that the net debt be at levels between 14 to 15 million UF at the end of 2024.
 The internal estimate is that the debt should begin to decrease in as the projects that are in completion are completed and the level of billing increases.
 It is projected that as of the end of March 2024, debt levels will be reported lower than the current ones, moving in the direction of the stated objective,” the firm stated.